sktime/sktime/GOVERNANCE.md

 ### sktime enhancement proposals
 For all decision of the CC, an enhancement proposal must have been made public and discussed before the vote.

-An enhancement proposal must be a consolidated document, rather than a long discussion on an issue.
-We expect enhancement proposals to include most of the following:
+An enhancement proposal must be a consolidated document, with a concise problem statement, a clear description of the proposed solution and a comparison with alternative solutions, as outlined in our [template](https://github.com/sktime/enhancement-proposals/blob/master/TEMPLATE.md).

-1. Problem statement
-2. Motivation for proposed solution
-3. Discussion and comparison of alternative solutions
-4. Detailed description of design and implementation of proposed solution
-6. Prototypical implementation (if applicable)

 We collect and discuss proposals in sktime's [repository for enhancement-proposals](https://github.com/sktime/enhancement-proposals).